nothingismagick/truth-runner/README.md

 ## 2. Choose your DESTinations

 Destinations are like build pipelines in docker configs.
-By determining your targets / runtimes, it is possible for you to actually write translating code generation scripts.
+By determining your targets / runtimes, it is possible for you to actually write translating code generation scripts - but you can't write any translators until you have a spec.

 ## 3. Write TRANslators
 By using this "single source of truth" as an input and four different "translating" engines as output, you get everything at one time...